 If you have a bachelor’s degree other than those listed above, you must submit additional documentation along with your application so the University can evaluate whether or not you meet the admission requirements.
 Learn about when and how to apply.

-(2) Applicants with a Bachelor's degree in Chemistry from other universities in Denmark or the Nordic Region may be admitted to the Master's Programme in Chemistry.
+Applicants with a Bachelor's degree in Nanoscience from the University of Copenhagen are directly academically qualified for admission to the MSc Programme in Chemistry.

-(3) Applicants with a Bachelor’s degree in Nanotechnology and Biochemistry from the University of Copenhagen may be admitted if their programme included elements of:
+Applicants with a Bachelor’s degree in Biochemistry from the University of Copenhagen may also be admitted if their degree includes the following: